 In Lebanon's Bekaa Valley, Tearfund supports local health clinics that provide subsidised health care to Syrian refugees and vulnerable Lebanese families.

-Fatima, 44, relies on the supported clinics to provide health care for her and her children.
-She and her family of 12 escaped the ongoing crisis in Syria, and have been living in Lebanon’s Bekaa Valley ever since.
+At the age of forty-four, Fatima relies on the supported clinics to provide health care for her and her children.
+She and her family of twelve escaped the ongoing crisis in Syria and have been living in Lebanon’s Bekaa Valley ever since.

 “We came to Lebanon five years ago, escaping the tragic events that happened in our beloved Syria.
 I have a big family and already lost my oldest son in the war.
-I don’t want to lose anyone else,” says Fatima.
+I don’t want to lose anyone else,” Fatima says.

 “I can’t express how grateful I am for the huge help I am getting in the clinic, and I want to thank everyone contributing because it is making big difference to our lives,” Fatima says before leaving the clinic that day.